ephraim13825/KZTimer/README.md

 Info:
 - KZTimer is designed as Kreedz/Climb plugin!
 - KZ AntiCheat is automatically disabled if kz_auto_bhop is set to 1
+- Known bug (windows only): Stuck at team picture after selecting a team .. you can bypass that by simply disabling the replay bots)..
+If anyone knows how to fix that add me in steam (1NutWunDeR)

 Changelog
 =======